DKLiberty/DKLock/README.md

 ## Security

 - PIN codes are encrypted with **SHA-256** before being stored in the SQLite database for added security.
-- DKLock blocks certain system shortcuts (such as `Win + Tab`) to prevent users from bypassing the lock screen.
+- DKLock blocks certain system shortcuts to prevent users from bypassing the lock screen.

 ## Future Improvements